Public Art After Dark

 You’ll find this gem by artist Curtis Pittman nestled by the southern exterior wall of Western Spirit: Scottsdale’s Museum of the West.
 During the day, Diamond Bloom’s brass panels and dichroic glass fins reflect the sun and cast multi-hued shadows, but at night this dynamic sculpture boasts colored lights that produce a striking purple and yellow glimmer reminiscent of the beautiful desert botanicals that were its inspiration.

 The gently undulating structure on the west side of Goldwater Boulevard, just north of the Arizona Canal, is more than a simple sound-abatement wall.
 Tributary Wall by artist Kevin Berry features several steel fish, ranging in size from nine to 18 feet long.
 At night, red and yellow lights make the fish glow with luminous color.
 Park across the street in the public garage and take a nighttime stroll along the sidewalk to see the fish up close.

 Photo by Andrew Pielage

-Jeff Zischke’s 24-foot-tall Impulsion at WestWorld is captivating in any light.
+Jeff Zischke’s 24-foot-tall Impulsion at WestWorld of Scottsdale is captivating in any light.
 But to truly appreciate this equestrian sculpture, formed from stainless-steel tubing, you must see it at night.
 That’s when LEDs mounted at the base of the elegant horse begin to shine and reflect off the stainless-steel structure, encapsulating the entire sculpture in a pinkish-purple glow.